GamePlayer-8/awesome-stars/README.md

 - [mps-youtube/yewtube](https://github.com/mps-youtube/yewtube) - yewtube, forked from mps-youtube , is a Terminal based YouTube player and downloader.
 No Youtube API key required.
 - [PyCQA/pycodestyle](https://github.com/PyCQA/pycodestyle) - Simple Python style checker in one Python file
 - [coala/coala](https://github.com/coala/coala) - coala provides a unified command-line interface for linting and fixing all your code, regardless of the programming languages you use.
-- [ccxt/ccxt](https://github.com/ccxt/ccxt) - A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go
 - [freqtrade/freqtrade](https://github.com/freqtrade/freqtrade) - Free, open source crypto trading bot
 - [bbfamily/abu](https://github.com/bbfamily/abu) - 阿布量化交易系统(股票，期权，期货，比特币，机器学习) 基于python的开源量化交易，量化投资架构
 - [0xAX/linux-insides](https://github.com/0xAX/linux-insides) - A book-in-progress about the Linux kernel and its insides.